Botanical name: Diospyros virginiana

-Another name for the American persimmon is “sugar plum” (anyone ever hear of the sugar plum fairy?).
-This name is very indicative of the qualities of the American persimmon… they are shockingly and wonderfully sweet, plus they’re about the size of a plum.
+Another name for the American persimmon is “sugar plum” (ever heard of the sugar plum fairy?).
+This name is very indicative of the qualities of the American persimmon.
+In fact, they are shockingly and wonderfully sweet, plus they’re about the size of a plum.
 As a result, eating just a few fruits can cause a sugar rush and a tingle to any sweet tooth.

-The fruit is only edible when it looks like it is about to go rotten; the skin will be very wrinkled, and the fruit itself will appear quite mushy.
-The color will be a bright orangey-pink.
+American persimmons are only edible when they look like they’re about to go rotten: the skin will be very wrinkled, and the fruit itself will appear quite mushy.
+Furthermore, the color will be a bright orangey-pink.
 If you try to eat the fruit before it’s ripe, you’ll have a quite memorable experience.
 Unripe American persimmons (like their Asian cousins) are quite astringent, enough to make your mouth pucker quite uncomfortably.

 American persimmon wood is dense and beautiful.
-It is, after-all in the ebony family.
-Persimmon lumber, however, does not have significant commercial value because the trees do not tend to grow very big or very straight, butit does make lovely spoons, spatulas, and knife handles.
+It is, after all in the ebony family.
+Persimmon lumber, however, does not have significant commercial value because the trees do not tend to grow very big or very straight.
+Nonetheless, it does make lovely spoons, spatulas, and knife handles.

 As mentioned above, American persimmons are ripe and ready to eat only when the fruit looks like it is about to rot, around the same time acorns are ready to harvest, and it’s cool enough to savor warm chai tea.
 For fresh eating, it is important to let the fruit stay on the tree until it is ripe enough to fall.
 A good way to harvest American persimmons is this: